PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

 ## Domain separation {#dom-sep}

-Our construction uses tweakable hashfunctions which take as input a public parameter _id_, a tweak _t_, and a message _msg_.
+Our construction uses tweakable hashfunctions which take as input a public parameter id, a tweak t, and a message msg.
 The public parameter domain separates between Merkle trees used in the same protocol.
-In {{BEN20}} it is suggested that TLS context strings are used to prevent cross-protocol attacks, however we note here that _msg_, which is the full protocol transcript up to that point, includes such protocol context strings.
+In {{BEN20}} it is suggested that TLS context strings are used to prevent cross-protocol attacks, however we note here that msg, which is the full protocol transcript up to that point, includes such protocol context strings.
 Therefore domain separation is handled implicitly.
 However in an idea world all protocols would agree on a uniform approach to domain separation, and so we invite comment on how to concretely handle this aspect.